rohankalbag/natural-language-processing/assignment-2/readme.md

 pos_tag.ipynb contains the code to use the NLTK toolkit to generate POS tags for a sentence input to the UI.

-Analysis.ipynb contains the printed error cases and their analysis (conclusions in PPT)
+Analysis.ipynb contains the printed error cases and their analysis (conclusions in PPT).

-Final trained model weights with best accuracy are in model_3000_10.pkl
+Final trained model weights with best accuracy are in model_3000_10.pkl.